What and how to Pack?

 DUFFLES & BAGS

 Once we travel outside of Kathmandu we have minimal storage space in the support vehicles.
 We request all travelers pack their kit in a bag which is between 90-120 liters.
-Please to do not pack your gear in a hard-sided rolling case.
-Duffles only, please.
 If you want our best suggestion for bags, here is a list of great options:

 Patagonia Blackhole Duffel Bag 60 and 90-liter.
 A longtime classic.
 Nearly waterproof, light, and durable, the price is really great for what it is.
 This is a very popular and effective bag for many or our travelers.

 Osprey Transporter Duffel 120-Liter.
-They don’t give these things away, but boy are they nice.
+They don’t give these things away, but they are nice.
 Perfect for any of our trips.

 If you have questions about what to bring, please contact us!
 We’re here to help.